the-other-mariana/the-other-mariana/README.md

 ### Who am I?

 Hi.
 I like to code.
 I can feel how my brain eases its itch when I code, and I really like the feeling.
-So I enjoy learning about new technologies with which I can fun with. <br />
+I use GitHub to talk to myself and upload the things I spend my time on.<br />

 I especially enjoy coding with math, that moment of finding the special case that helps you describe generality.
-Anyway, coding has a lot of branches and I am currently learning web development and anything I can find on my way.<br />
+Anyway, coding has a lot of branches and I am currently learning web development and anything new I can find on my way.<br />

 In my spare time I am a passionate fan of football.
 I like any team that plays beautifully. <br />